mcr11996/KramersMoyalSGSClosure/README.md

 python burgersDNS.py
 ```

+This will generate a netCDF file.
+The current file name is **pyBurgersDNS.nc**, but this can be changed in line 51 of burgersDNS.py before running.

 Run the LES script to train from the data provided in the DNS data and then implement that as a closure for LES.

 ```
 python burgers_LESfromDNS.py
 ```

+The LES will output another netCDF file.
+The current file name is **pyBurgersLES_KMfromDNS.nc**.
+This can be changed in line 120 of burgers_LESfromDNS.py before running.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>